Breastfeeding Tips To Avoid Aches And Pains

 Getting neck and back pain while breastfeeding?
 This is a typical complaint that most breastfeeding mothers experience due to poor breastfeeding postures.
 The solution is simple – adopt good breastfeeding postures and have adequate rest.

 This is a classic breastfeeding position which is used very often.
 However, it may not be that comfortable for newborns as newborns may need more head/neck support.
-In this position, you cradle the baby’s head in the crook of your elbow on the side that you would be feeding from i.e. right elbow for feeding on right breast.
+In this position, you cradle the baby’s head in the crook of your elbow on the side that you would be feeding on i.e. right elbow for feeding on the right breast.
 Your other hand will be holding the baby’s body.
 Bring the baby towards you and do not bend towards the baby.
 You may have to use your free hand to cup your breast to fit your baby’s mouth.

 Look for a comfortable place to breastfeed.
 If it is a place which you breastfeed often, such as in a designated chair in the corner of your room, or on your bed, try checking if it has the proper ergonomic requirements before you start your routine.

-- Experiment various breast feeding positions and decide on the one which is most comfortable for you and your baby.
+- Experiment with various breastfeeding positions and decide on the one which is most comfortable for you and your baby.

 - Use pillows, or a nursing pillow to support your baby- the support allows your shoulders and arms to rest.
 You may also use a pillow to support your back while sitting in a chair.

-- Adjust the chair’s height till the back of your thighs are NOT cutting into edge of the chair, i.e. till your hips, knees and feet form an inverted “L” shape.
-If the chair’s height is not adjustable, use a stool to prop up your feet .
+- Adjust the chair’s height till the back of your thighs are NOT cutting into the edge of the chair, i.e. till your hips, knees and feet form an inverted “L” shape.
+If the chair’s height is not adjustable, use a stool to prop up your feet.

 - When breastfeeding, bring the baby to the breast.
 Never bend towards the baby as this would strain your neck and back.